UTAH AND MENTAL DISABILITY

-In order to win benefits for mental health you need treatment.
+In order to win benefits for mental health, then you need treatment.
 There are many free and low-cost treatment options in Utah.
 The best thing you can do for your case is to seek ongoing treatment.

-- Neurocognitive disorders (12.02);
+- Neurocognitive Disorders (12.02)

-- Schizophrenia and other psychotic disorders (12.03)
+- Schizophrenia and other Psychotic Disorders (12.03)

-- Depression and bipolar and related disorders (12.04)
+- Depression and Bipolar and Related Disorders (12.04)

-- Intellectual disorder (12.05)
+- Intellectual Disorder (12.05)

 - Anxiety Disorder, Panic Disorder, or Obsessive Compulsive Disorder (12.06)

-- Somatic symptom and related disorders (12.07)
+- Somatic Symptom and Related Disorders (12.07)

-- Personality and impulse-control disorders (12.08)
+- Personality and Impulse-control Disorders (12.08)

-- Autism spectrum disorder (12.10)
+- Autism Spectrum Disorder (12.10)

-- Neurodevelopmental disorders (12.11)
+- Neurodevelopmental Disorders (12.11)

-- Eating disorders (12.13)
+- Eating Disorders (12.13)

 - Post Traumatic Stress Disorder (PTSD)(12.15)

-In order to win disability in Utah, you must prove you have one of SSA’s categories of mental illness.
-There are specific elements of each mental illness that you must prove.
-For example, under Major Depression, you must symptoms that include insomnia, trouble concentrating, memory problems, sadness, crying spells, social isolation, and suicidal thoughts.
+In order to win disability in Utah, you must prove your mental illness falls under one of SSA’s categories.
+Each mental illness category has specific elements you must prove.
+For example, under Major Depression, you must have symptoms that include insomnia, trouble concentrating, and memory problems.
+Also, you must show crying spells, social isolation, and suicidal thoughts.

 SCHIZOPHRENIA ANOTHER MENTAL DISABILITY IN UTAH